 D. Sabapathy

 D. Sabapathy is an Indian director, best known for Tamil cinema.
-D. Sabapathy began their career in 1996.
+D. Sabapathy began their career in 1996 and has been a prominent figure in the industry for over 30 years.
 With 30 credits to their name, D. Sabapathy remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, D. Sabapathy's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones